novelmc/web/main/staff.md

 <hr style="margin-top: 3.5rem;">

 ### Senior Mods
 Senior Mods are given the same permissions as Mods.
-They are responsible for issuing longer punishments, and have access to `/unban` for non-permeant punishments.
+They are responsible for issuing longer punishments, and have access to `/unban` for non-permanent punishments.
 Senior Mods are also given moderation abilities on the [Discord](../docs/#discord) server.

 <div class="usa-grid-full">
         <div class="usa-width-one-half">